nipunarambukkanage/gpu_stable_fluids/CONTRIBUTING.md

 - Label new textures, buffers, bind groups, pipelines, and passes for browser diagnostics.

 ## Commit and branch hygiene

+## Native CUDA checklist

+- Keep all device allocations in the solver lifecycle; never allocate or free inside a simulation iteration.
+- Keep row-major X access contiguous for regular cell and particle kernels, and use restrict-qualified pointers when buffers cannot alias.
+- Use shared-memory core-plus-halo tiles only when a stencil reuses neighboring values; keep __syncthreads() uniform across the block.
+- Use separate kernel launches as global synchronization boundaries between ping-pong stages and pressure iterations.
+- Keep the per-frame parameter upload small and asynchronous; do not copy simulation fields or particle positions to the CPU during stepping.
+- Use nonblocking CUDA streams, CUDA events, and pinned host memory for visualization handoff and timing.
+- Keep fast math opt-in and record the target CUDA architecture used for performance comparisons.
+- Run npm run check, then build and run the native CMake target on a CUDA-capable machine before claiming native validation.

 Use descriptive commits such as `Add GPU-resident tracer particles and timing`.
 Review `git diff --check`, confirm the worktree contains only intended files, and push only to the explicitly requested branch and remote.